UUֱ

 The advanced skill set acquired through an online master’s in human resources program is useful beyond the realm of HR.
 Human resources professionals may be well suited for jobs in consulting, corporate training, social and community service management, administrative service management, and many other areas.

-Can I get a doctorate in HR management?
+Can You Get a Doctorate in HR Management?

 Students who are interested in research and academia may want to consider pursuing a doctoral degree in human resources management.
 PhD candidates study advanced concepts in HR and conduct original research for their dissertations.
 They can go on to teach in academia, where they also will most likely continue to conduct research, or they may seek executive-level positions and apply research to solving problems in the field of HR management.
 Most doctorate programs take two or more years to complete.